 Buy tickets for Alhambra in advance

-Not surprisingly, the Alhambra can get extremely busy, especially in peak season, so buy tickets as far in advance as possible.
+Alhambra Palace is one of the best places to see in Southern Spain so not surprisingly, it can get extremely busy, especially in peak season, so buy tickets as far in advance as possible.
 We tried to buy tickets a week before our trip in October and there were none left for full access.
 The Alhambra is made up of different palaces, gardens, and grounds and you can buy tickets for each area individually or for the whole lot in one ticket.

 It’s advisable to only buy tickets from the official Alhambra website as these are by far the cheapest option.
 The ticket to buy for full access to all areas is the Alhambra General ticket.
 You can also book a guided tour where you’ll get a headset so you can listen in your own language.